rubencg195/aws-nvidia-dgl-gnn-xgboost/README.md

 ```

 **Note**: The `train_transaction.csv` file (652MB) is tracked with Git LFS.
 If downloading from Kaggle, ensure you have the complete dataset including both train_transaction.csv and train_identity.csv files.

+**GitHub LFS Setup**: To enable automatic download of LFS files, go to Repository Settings > Features and enable "Git LFS" in your GitHub repository.

 4. Initialize OpenTofu:
 ```bash